lawrns/heiwa/README.md

 - Admin access is controlled by email whitelist in `src/lib/auth.ts`
 - All API routes require admin authentication
-- Firebase security rules should restrict access to authenticated admin users
+- Supabase Row Level Security (RLS) policies restrict access to authenticated admin users
 - Use environment variables for all sensitive configuration

 ## Deployment